1790 Broadway Façade Renovation

-“Our project included gaining two floors for the client’s anticipated flagship store, while replacing the existing façade in manner that would honor the building’s past, while looking toward the future.”
+“Our project included gaining two floors for the client’s anticipated flagship store while replacing the existing façade in a manner that would honor the building’s past while looking toward the future.”

 – Michelle McCormick, CallisonRTKL

-While the team was experienced with working with precast on previous projects, the complexity of the design required closed collaboration between CallisonRTKL and GATE.
-The precast supplier also produced full-size precast mockups of the cornice profiles and base with a partial physical submittal, and delivered it to the Landmarks Preservation Commission in person.
+While the team was experienced with working with precast on previous projects, the complexity of the design required close collaboration between CallisonRTKL and GATE.
+The precast supplier also produced full-size precast mockups of the cornice profiles and base with a partial physical submittal and delivered it to the Landmarks Preservation Commission in person.

 A great deal of time and attention was spent by Gate experimenting with techniques to produce a “marbled” effect on the cast stone, which was submitted to the client and CallisonRTKL, and ultimately, the New York City Landmarks Preservation Commission for approval.
 To truly understand the forms, the architects transitioned from CAD drawings to 3D modeling.